kolbyniblack/osticket-prereqs/README.md

 <hr style="border: none; height: 2px; background-color: black;">

 <p>
-(C) On the left side of the window, double-click the Icon that reads "Turn windows Features on or off"
+(III) On the left side of the window, double-click the Icon that reads "Turn windows Features on or off"
 </p>

 ![image](https://github.com/user-attachments/assets/5abad30c-c72f-418f-83d2-d8db348b7a8a)